Research topics that are available for the summer of 2026.

 Faculty Mentor: Yi Zhang

-As part of our research team, you will work in our Food Biomolecule Lab, the department’s chemistry laboratory and pilot plant settings to analyze food processing enzymes and evaluate their effects on food texture.
-You will gain hands-on experience with chemical and biochemical analysis methods, food texture characterization techniques, data collection, processing, and data presentation.
-You will also receive training in laboratory safety and pilot plant safety practices.
+As part of our research team, you will work in our Food Biomolecule Lab to examine how enzyme choice, dose, and process conditions control food textures.
+Through this project, you will gain hands-on experience with relevant biochemical and instrumental techniques regarding food enzymes, data collection and processing, and data presentation.
+You will also receive training in laboratory safety practices.

 Faculty Mentor: Joshua Lambert